Computer Keyboard

 Notes to the Teacher

-Begin the topic with a pre-assessment worksheet and Pre-teach the vocabulary.
+Begin the topic with a pre-assessment worksheet and pre-teach the vocabulary.

 Introduce the concept of a computer keyboard as a tool to enter data into a computer.